Code-Institute-Submissions/massjack1-Milestone-Project-1_MayResub/README.md

 * W3C CSS Validator

 ## Testing User Stories

-* As a frequent user I want to see if there is any newly added information such as Upcoming Projects, interesting challenges or any new files such as a Bug Tracker.
+* __As a Manager/Developer/Student: I want to find the best way to learn who Mass Jack is and what he does.__
+When you first enter the website, you are met with a small section of information that you can use to identify & get an insight about Mass.
+Whilst scrolling down to the About  section, you see more indepth descriptions about Mass Jack.

-* As a frequent user I want to see if the skill have been updated for a possible collaboration.
+* __As Manager/Developer/Student: I want to view the page for inspiration.__
+As you scroll through, you can see how everything has been simplified for better visual hierarchy & user experience.

 ## More Testing
 * The website has been tested on Firefox, Chrome & Safari.